草榴社区

 FACULTY SCHOLARSHIP

-New faculty member Guillermo Jes煤s Esca帽o with coauthor William Alex Pridemore, PhD, published the article 鈥鈥 in The British Journal of Criminology.
-They also wrote a featuring the article for the Institute of Alcohol Studies.
+Guillermo Jes煤s 贰蝉肠补帽辞, PhD, along with David McDowall, PhD, and William Alex Pridemore, PhD, published the article 鈥溾 in The British Journal of Criminology.

-New faculty member Lorena 脕惫颈濒补, PhD, with coauthor Sarah Tosh, PhD, published the article 鈥溾 in Critical Criminology.
+Heidi Grundetjern, PhD, with coauthor Kurt Fowler, published the article 鈥溾 in Criminology.

 Max Osborn, PhD, is examining how LGBTQIA+ people navigate risk, safety, and gender presentation during encounters with institutional actors such as police and service providers.
 He is also studying representations of transgender victims of violence in the news media.